sjoseph11236/spotify-API-tutorial/spotify-api-notes.md

 ## What is a Web API endpoint?
   - An endpoint is what enables an external application to access the Spotify catalog and user data.

+## What are Scopes?
+  - Scopes enable the application to access specific endpoints on behalf of the user.

 ## Objectives:

 Create a simple application using Node to demonstrate: